Abuse and Neglect of Older Adults:

 - Some older women may have less experience with finances or banking.

-- Older men are likely to have a regular income, such as a pension, and therefore be at greater risk of fraud; however, they may also be better financially protected.
+- Older men are likely to have a regular income, such as a pension, and therefore be at greater risk of fraud.

 Women may have fewer financial resources, and they tend to live longer than men.
 If women lose income or assets through financial abuse, it will affect them significantly and for a longer period of time.